rafalkaron/rafalkaron.github.io/content/blog/developing-a-landscape-photo.md

 ### Denoising sky

-The photo looked good, but I wanted to make the sky smoother.
+The photo looked good at this point, but I wanted to make the sky smoother.
 I don't care about losing some details there, so I created a mask and then applied a **Remove noise** filter outside the RAW editor.

 ![Sky mask](media/blog/developing-a-landscape-photo/affinity-photo-15.jpg)